bradymholt/geekytidbits.com/posts/2019-02-07-a-fresh-look-at-typescript/index.md

 ### Basic Types

 The easiest part to understand of TypeScript is its type checking of basic types.
-In TypeScript, you use _type annotations_ to describe the type of a paramter.
+In TypeScript, you use _type annotations_ to describe the type of a parameter.
 In the following example, notice the `person: string` parameter.
 That `: string` suffix is the type annotation.
 You are telling TypeScript that only strings should be accepted as the `person` parameter on the `greeter` function.

 ```typescript